TakaiKinoko/FangBlog/src/content/cuda2-warp/index.md

 Due to hardware cost considerations, CUDA devices currently bundle multiple threads for execution, which leads to performance limitations.

-- 🧐**Each thread block is partitioned into warps**.
+- 🧐**Each thread block is partitioned into warps** when the block is assigned to an SM.

+- The warp is a unit of thread scheduling in SMs.

+- Each warp consists of 32 threads of consecutive thredIdx values.

 - The execution of warps is implemented by an SIMD hardware.

-- warps can be executed by the SMs in any order.
+- Warps can be executed by the SMs in any order.
 No way to tell who's going to finish first.

-#### practical reasons
+#### practical reasons for warps

 This implementation (doesn't just exist to annoy programmers) helps:

 1. reducing hardware manufacturing cost

-1. lower run0time operation electricity cost
+1. lower runtime operation electricity cost

 1. enable coalescing of memory accesses (which will be the topic of some later post)